 Fat and protein help keep our hunger satisfied longer than carbs.
 When used together, it creates a complete meal.
 All that fiber in the fruits and leafy greens helps too.

-These coconut milk smoothie cubes were created with the goal of adding a serving’s worth of healthy fats plus a little protein too.
-You can certainly add a serving of your favorite plant-based protein powder to any of our smoothies and use it in conjunction with these cubes.
+These keto cubes were created with the goal of adding a serving’s worth of healthy fats plus a little protein too.
+You can certainly add a serving of your favorite plant-based protein powder to any smoothie and use it in conjunction with these cubes.

-Here are some recipes I recommend using with Coconut Milk Smoothie Cubes:
+Here are some recipes I recommend boosting with these healthy fat boosters to start: